teleprint-me/coinbase-pro/docs/08-Examples.md

 _Note: For clarification, `Client` is the abstract reference, `client` is the instance reference, and `CoinbasePro` is the implementation reference.
 I use the terms `client`, `Client`, and `CoinbasePro` interchangably.
 Treat them as synonyms for the sake of simplicity._

+## Did you read the Quickstart?
+Recommended Prerequisites in the following order:

+1) `docs/01-Quickstart.md`
+2) `docs/03-Messenger.md`
+3) `docs/04-Client.md`

+### API Key Authentication
+The `docs/01-Quickstart -> Setup` section covers how to setup your API Key for Authentication.
+Reference the `Setup` section if you have not setup an API Key for Authentication seeing as some of the following examples will require them.

-## REST API Documentation
+### REST API Documentation
 You must read the [Official Coinbase Documentation](https://docs.cloud.coinbase.com/exchange/docs) in order to understand the Python implementation of the API.
 You will need to study both the REST API, and the Python API, in order to maximize the API's full potential.

-## REST API Reference
+### REST API Reference
 You should have the [Official Coinbase Reference](https://docs.cloud.coinbase.com/exchange/reference) open and available in order to understand what arguments are being made and why.

 In most cases, the `data` argument will be a `dict`, the keys will be the `Param`, and the values are the `Query`.
 This will become clearer as we go through the examples.

-## API Key Authentication
-The `docs/01-Quickstart -> Setup` section covers how to setup your API Key for Authentication.
-Reference the `Setup` section if you have not setup an API Key for Authentication seeing as some of the following examples will require them.

 ## Example 1: Setting up a Messenger or Client instance